Jake Fraley Player Props: Reds vs. Dodgers

 Jake Fraley At The Plate

-- Fraley has driven in a run in 37 games this season (44.0%), including 15 games with more than one RBI (17.9%).
-He has also driven in three or more of his team's runs in five contests.
+- In 44.7% of his games this season, Fraley has driven in at least one run.
+In 16 of those games (18.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.

-- He has scored in 27 of 84 games this year, and more than once 7 times.
+- In 32.9% of his games this season, he has scored at least once.
+And he's had seven games with multiple runs (8.2%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.